Juan-Jones/blogsphere/content/blog/tiktok-monetization.md

 ### Selling Limited Edition Merchandise Drops

 Creating a sense of exclusivity and urgency, TikTok creators can leverage limited edition merchandise drops to drive excitement and sales within their community.
 Whether it's custom apparel, collectible items, or branded merchandise, creators can collaborate with designers and manufacturers to produce limited quantities of high-demand products, generating buzz and anticipation among their fan base.
 By announcing merchandise drops through TikTok videos and leveraging pre-order campaigns, creators can maximize sales and create memorable experiences for their audience.

-### TikTok Creator Marketplace

-TikTok has introduced a Creator Marketplace, which serves as a platform for connecting brands with creators for sponsored content opportunities.
-Creators can register on the marketplace and apply for campaigns that align with their interests and audience demographics.
-Through the marketplace, creators gain access to a wide range of brand partnerships and collaborations, expanding their monetization potential on TikTok.

 ### Music Licensing and Royalties